Welcome to the world of electronic product development in Altium's world-class electronic design software. This tutorial will help you

 0.22mm ( ≈ 8.7mil) will be acceptable for a design such as this, edit the Minimum Solder Mask Sliver value to be

-0.22mm in the Constraints region of the rule.
+0.22mm in the Constraints region

 - Now click on Mask in the tree on the left of the dialog to show the current Solder Mask Expansion rules, there should be one rule, called SolderMaskExpansion.